SAKryukov/isomorphic-midi-keyboard/article/article.md

 7: B: error: -11.7</pre>
 The errors are shown in [cents](https://en.wikipedia.org/wiki/Cent_%28music%29).

+The problem of errors is addressed im *[microtonal music](https://en.wikipedia.org/wiki/Microtonal_music)*.
+See also new product, [Microtonal Fabric](#heading-future-is-already-here).

 It shows how special perfect intervals are: the errors are less than 2 cents.
 These intervals are indeed fundamental.

 Let's note that the interval of one full tone, represented here by the second degree, can be considered as "second fundamental".
 Notably, corresponding error shown above is exactly the double of the error value for perfect fourth and fifth.
 This is explainable: the interval between perfect fifth and perfect fourth is one full tone, so the error of this interval is the combination of the error of the perfect intervals.

-These considerations provide some explanation of the choice of intervals used as the base of the Wicki-Hayden layout and support my [reasoning](#heading.insights) in the choice of the association of the pitches to keys.
+These considerations provide some explanation of the choice of intervals used as the base of the Wicki-Hayden layout and support my [reasoning](#heading-insights) in the choice of the association of the pitches to keys.
 Only three of the considered intervals are closed to harmonic ratio values; and all three are uses  as the base of the keyboard layout.
 As to the other intervals... people with good musical hearing can clearly detect the difference between harmonic intervals and equal-temperament intervals.

 This contradiction between [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) and harmonic sound is one of the aspects which will lead us to a very exciting topic: [microtonal music](https://en.wikipedia.org/wiki/Microtonal_music).
 This topic is too broad to be considered in any serious way in this article.
 Just one note: in so called [historically informed performance](https://en.wikipedia.org/wiki/Historically_informed_performance) (another most exciting topic), forms of historical non-equal but harmonic-based tuning are used more and more often.

 ### Orbits
 The relationships between intervals in the tone system can be described in terms of [group theory](https://en.wikipedia.org/wiki/Group_%28mathematics%29).
 For our purposes, it will be very fruitful to consider an interval as a *[group action](https://en.wikipedia.org/wiki/Group_action)* which acts on a set of notes.